 On earlier days, when we ate in the traditional way, rice took a space next to the beans, meat and some vegetables.
 Rice helped complete the meal.
 It could have been boiled until it was white and fluffy, stir fried with chopped vegetables or beans, mixed into a wonderfully scrumptious pie, even added to salads and made into a pudding or cream.
 I certainly loved cooking with rice.
 However, right now we have given rice a little break.
 We will eat rice later... but for now we have to substitute it with something that would fill that space on the plate.

 A simple search online would lead you to many recipes using cauliflower as a substitute to rice (and even flour).
-Cauliflower is white, and when chopped finely looks much like rice.
+It is white, and when chopped finely looks much like rice.
 It can look a lot like rice, but requires far less cooking time.
-It can also be used to prepare some “rice-like” dishes.
+It can also be used to prepare some "rice-like" dishes.
 Of course, more on that later.

 The Awesomeness of Cauliflower

 Cauliflower is a rather interesting vegetable.
 The curd (or head) can be white, purple, green or orange.
 (Interesting fact: The orange variety originated from a natural mutant found in a cauliflower field in Canada).
 Cauliflower looks a lot like broccoli, both of which belong to the same species (brassica).
 The common variety is white.

 This vegetable is a "cole crop", much like broccoli, cabbage, kale, arugula, brussels sprouts; and so it is a cruciferous vegetable.
 Now, at one time, I thought the word "cruciferous" was referring to the vegetables that cause much bloating and gas in the stomach.
 I supposed I was seriously mistaken.
 In fact, the word cruciferous has its origins in the Latin word Cruciferae meaning "cross-bearing" due to the "shape of their flowers, whose four petals resemble a cross" (Source).
 Now that's some new info lol.